yandex-cloud/docs/en/speechkit/stt/streaming.md

 _Intermediate results_ of speech recognition are formed during utterance recognition.
 Getting intermediate results allows you to quickly respond to the recognized speech without waiting for the end of the utterance to get the final result.

 You can configure the service to return intermediate recognition results.
-In the [message with recognition settings](#specification-msg), set `specification.partial_results=true`.
-In the response, `final=false` indicates intermediate results and `final=true` indicates the final results.
+In the [message with recognition settings](#specification-msg), set `config.specification.partial_results=true`.
+In the response, `final=false` indicates the intermediate results and `final=true` indicates the final results.

 ### Limitations of a speech recognition session

 After receiving the message with the recognition settings, the service starts a recognition session.
 The following limitations apply to each session:

 * The time between sending messages to the service must not exceed 5 seconds.
-* The maximum duration of transmitted audio for the entire session is 5 minutes.
+* Maximum duration of transmitted audio for the entire session: [!KEYREF stt-streaming-audioLength].
-* The maximum size of audio data transmitted is 10 MB.
+* Maximum size of transmitted audio data: [!KEYREF stt-streaming-fileSize].

 If messages have not been sent to the service within 5 seconds or the limit on the duration or size of data has been reached, the session is terminated.
 To continue speech recognition, reconnect and send a new message with the speech recognition settings.